 You can start the Gateway, N1MM+, DXKeeper, DXView and Pathfinder in any order.
 The Gateway displays a small window that indicates whether it has "connected" with DXKeeper, DXView and Pathfinder, which it does automatically when these applications start.

 In N1MM or N1MM+, if typing a callsign and striking the Enter key logs the QSO to N1MM or N1MM+ respectively, the Gateway will also log the QSO to DXKeeper.

-In N1MM+ version 7336 or later, typing a callsign and striking the Tab key or Space bar will direct DXView and Pathfinder to perform "lookup" operations, if they are running.
+In N1MM+ version 7336 or later, typing a callsign and striking the Space bar will direct DXView and Pathfinder to perform "lookup" operations, if they are running.
 If the Gateway's Lookup previous QSOs box is checked, DXKeeper will also be directed to display all previous QSOs with the newly-logged callsign.
 Note: the display of some web pages will cause Pathfinder to steal mouse cursor focus from N1MM.

 Clicking this window's Help button displays the web page you're now reading.